digdeeproots/provable-refactorings/recipes/core-6/rename/cpp.md

 Rename relies on your ability to find all references to a name, and to change them.

-For example, a public API published to Tableau customers has names that you will be unable to change.
+For example, a public API published to customers has names that you will be unable to change.
 Or convention-over-configuration, eval, dependency injection, and reflection can make it impossible to trace references to a name by transforming the binding between name and item to be dynamic instead of static.

 # Recipe